olulesi/sei-project-3/README.md

 2. In CLI, run *`yarn`*
 on the root level to install dependencies for the backend
 3. In CLI,  navigate to client folder cd client and run the same command *`yarn`* to install dependencies
-4. Run command *`yarn dev-fullstack`* on the root level to run program in your local environment
+4. Run command *`yarn dev-fullstack`* on the root level to run the program in your local environment

 ## Technologies Used
 ### Front End